You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Prices: Foreigners ave to pay 750 NRs to walk the streets of Durbar Square.
 It costs 500 NRs to enter Durbar Square in Patan

-Spot 4: Pashupatinath – The Holiest Hindu Temple
+Point of Interest: Pashupatinath – The Holiest Hindu Temple

 If you still have enough energy, don’t forget to visit Pashupatinath – The Holiest Hindu Temple – one of the most sacred Hindu temples of Nepal.
 It should take you no longer than 1 hour.
 It is located on both banks of Bagmati River on the eastern outskirts of Kathmandu.